Welcome - About Live and Loud!

 This was a fairly battered soundboard recording released on vinyl, which had since been through a few generations I think - even so, the studio trickery has made it more than listenable - its a great record of a great band at their creative peak.
 I remember when I broadcast this, someone got in touch to tell me they were listening and this was the first gig they were ever taken to and what great memories it brought back.
 Comments like that - and hearing how much people enjoy listening to them - make the time spent on these more than worthwhile.

-Now available as a 320 kbps mp3 for the first time, the show is available for download HERE as 1 MP3 file.
+Now available as a 320 kbps mp3 for the first time, the show is available for download HERE as 1 MP3 file (you may be temporarily redirected to an ad - if you have adblocking software, please disable it for this page - the link will be available very shortly after).
 Or, if you would like to have separate tagged MP3s, or even lossless files in FLAC format, head on over to the Donations tab to see how you can obtain these for a very small donation towards the site costs.

 The Man Who Dies Everyday